DataBiosphere/jade-data-repo/README.md

-In the rare case of wanting to have swagger-codegen create a controller class,
+In the rare case of wanting to have swagger-codegen create a controller class, in a directory other than a git cloned workspace, run:
-run:
-`swagger-codegen generate -i src/main/resources/data-repository-openapi.yaml -l spring` Then in order to clean and build, remove changes created by the generation to the file:
+`swagger-codegen generate -i path/to/data-repository-openapi.yaml -l spring`

-`src/main/resources/application.properties`
-and remove the newly created (for the generation of the controllers) dir:
-`src/main/java/io/`
+Then copy the files you want into the source tree